Columbia ISA

 Connect white and red RCA audio cables from DVD player white and red outputs to the TVs white and red audio inputs.

-Power on TV
+1. Power on the TV

-Power on DVD player
+3. Power on the DVD player

-Insert CD into DVD player
+4. Open the disc tray and Insert a CD into the DVD player

-press PLAY, listen to audio on TV.
+5. Press PLAY, listen to audio on the TV speakers.

-For an older TV with only mono audio
+For an older TV with only mono audio input, only connect the white rca cable.

 TV with only RF antenna input